fstark/blog/content/blog/wozdle-ux/wozdle-ux.md

 ### The UX design

-{% blogimage "img/apple2-text-screen.png", "The upside is that you can use the grid that came page 16 of the original Apple2 manual" %}
+{% blogimage "img/apple2-text-screen.png", "The upside is that you can use the grid that came page 16 of the original Apple2 manual", "thumbnail" %}

 As my constraint is a wozdle as close as possible to the original, at any point in time the display needs to contain *at least*: